justinbalexander/svd2zig/README.md

 Feel free to send pull requests to flesh out the parts of the specification that are missing for your project.

+The output is intentionally formatted in the usual C style so that simple text completion capabilities can be used to quickly find the correct register values and fields.
+This eliminates the need for a language server protocol extension, at the expense of not following the Zig style guide.

 ## Build:

 ```